Cleverly promises investigation after asylum seeker dies on Bibby Stockholm

 Dorset Police said the force received “a report of a sudden death of a resident on the Bibby Stockholm” shortly after 6.20am.

-Officers are carrying out inquiries into the circumstances of the incident and the coroner has been notified of the death, a force spokesman said.
+Officers are carrying out enquiries into the circumstances of the incident and the coroner has been notified of the death, a force spokesman said.

 Video footage appeared to show a body being removed from the barge on Tuesday afternoon.